sabrina-reis/cloud_computing_final/README.md

 # Project Overview
 This project implements and benchmarks MySQL and MongoDB for storing and retrieving 50 million IP address geolocation records.
-The infrastructure uses Google Cloud Platform with auto-scaling, load balancing, and comprehensive monitoring to determine optimal database configurations under various workloads.
+The infrastructure uses Google Cloud Platform with auto-scaling, load balancing, and comprehensive monitoring to assess database performance under various workloads and profile cost-performance tradeoffs in horizontal scaling.

 # Getting Started
 Prerequisites